wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 Accessible means players with different life experiences and levels of experience can play together safely and have fun.

 Targeting Story Games to new players helps expand the Story Game community.
-A larger Story Game community increased the number of people to play with, and allows more people to have the opportunity to develop and test games with wider audiences.
+A larger Story Game community increases the number of people to play with, and allows more people to have the opportunity to develop and test games with wider audiences.

 ### One-Shot